DC Animated Movie Universe

 The DC Animated Movie Universe (DCAMU) is an American media franchise and shared universe of animated films distributed between 2013 and 2024 by Warner Bros.
 Animation and DC Entertainment.
 Based on characters from the DC Universe (DC Comics), the franchise is part of the DC Universe Animated Original Movies line.

-The main film series are split into two story arcs with different continuities.
+The main film series is split into two story arcs with different continuities.
 The first story arc began in 2013 with Justice League: The Flashpoint Paradox and ended in 2020 with Justice League Dark: Apokolips War, while the second story arc, nicknamed the "Tomorrowverse", began later that year with Superman: Man of Tomorrow and concluded in 2024 with the Justice League: Crisis on Infinite Earths trilogy.

 The franchise comprises 25 films overall, with tie-in media including 5 short films, one web series and two digital comics.

 Development history

 First story arc: "New 52" (2013–2020)

 The franchise was initially loosely based on a set of storylines from the New 52, DC Comics' 2011 reboot of its monthly comics' continuity.
-Following a teaser in the franchise's first film "Justice League: The Flashpoint Paradox", a five-film story arc loosely based on the "Darkseid War" storyline written by Geoff Johns, started from Justice League: War and was later revisited in The Death of Superman, Reign of the Supermen and concluded in Justice League Dark: Apokolips War.
+Following a teaser in the franchise's first film Justice League: The Flashpoint Paradox, a five-film story arc loosely based on the "Darkseid War" storyline written by Geoff Johns, started from Justice League: War and was later revisited in The Death of Superman, Reign of the Supermen and concluded in Justice League Dark: Apokolips War.

 After the first story arc ended, screenwriter Ernie Altbacker teased the possibility of a new project related to that continuity.
 He said that "the way we ended it ... it's really like a tough balancing act: It ends something on a bittersweet yet hopeful note, and I'll just say, people who are saying, 'Oh man, we're not going to get anymore of these!' ... you're not losing something, you're gaining something new ..."

 The DC Showcase short film Constantine: The House of Mystery was released in May 2022 and is a narrative sequel to Justice League Dark: Apokolips War.